 This means that it is better for you to get along well with your clients, to understand their dynamically changing requirements, and to make the necessary changes than to rely on contracts and legal relationships.

 The Agile approach promotes repetitive, growing, and highly adaptable workflows

-The Agile approach promotes repetitive, growing, and highly adaptable workflows that lead to the delivery of a workable product as soon as possible after the start of the project (within weeks, not months).
-The Agile approach encourages teams to find ways to become more productive and then test these ideas in practice.
+The Agile approach promotes repetitive, growing, and highly adaptable workflows that lead to the delivery of a functioning product as soon as possible after the start of the project (within weeks, not months).
+The Agile approach encourages teams to find ways to become more productive and then test them in practice.
 Also, Agile requires high levels of collaboration between self-organizing cross-teams.

-Responding to change is more important than following an initial plan.
-In Agile thinking, people are aware that many factors change during product development.
+Responding to change is more important than following the initial plan.
+Agile thinking means that people are aware of the many changing factors during product development.

 BVOP focuses on the following significant Agile principles:

-The highest priority is customer satisfaction through early and continuous phased delivery of a high-value customer product.
+The highest priority is customer satisfaction through early and continuously phased delivery of a high-value customer product.

-Changing requirements are welcome and not seen as bad or negative, even if the change is in the final stages of the project.
+Changing requirements are welcomed and not seen as troublesome or inconvenient, even if the change is in the final stages of the project.

 Businesses and developers need to work together and help each other on a daily basis.